KITcii/smart-contract-dev-support/Idioms/Deactivation Pattern/README.md

 The forces involved in the Deactivation Pattern are regulated executability and semantic soundness.
 Executability of the smart contract is regulated as all executions of the respective smart contract are prevented.
 Also, semantic soundness is improved as the possible loss of assets associated with the removal of smart contracts from the distributed ledger are prevented.

 ## Solution
-Instead of using the ``self-desctruct(...)`` operation developers should instead disable the smart contract by changing the internal state in a way that which causes all functions to revert.
+Instead of using the ``selfdesctruct(...)`` operation developers should instead disable the smart contract by changing the internal state in a way that which causes all functions to revert.

 ## Example
 ### Wrong